neutrinojs/neutrino/docs/contributing/development.md

     Your editor will open, where a multi-line commit message can be entered if you would like the release to have a summary in the changelog above the list of commits.
-If a summary is provided, the changelog will then need to be re-generated after the commit (using `yarn changelog`) and then the commit amended to include the changes.
+If a summary is provided, the changelog will then need to be re-generated after the commit (using `yarn changelog:unreleased`) and then the commit amended to include the changes.

 6. Open a Pull Request and request review.
 7. Once the Pull request is merged, check out `master` at that revision.